How Can We Best Help Students Learn About Sex?

 At the beginning of the 12-weeks I share my intentions for the programme.
 Firstly, given that students will – at some point – have sex, there are several risks they need to think about so they can plan to avoid them.
 Secondly, they need to find a language to talk about sex so that if things go wrong they know where to get support and how to talk about it.
 In my mind it is vital that young people understand there are boundaries in sex and that if broken you can find the right sort of help.
 In each of the years I taught this programme at least one student has later revealed how they came to be in a situation where they were forced into sex.
 Yet many hadn’t realised this was unacceptable, or that they could do anything about it.

+All people should also know where they can access contraception, medical clinics and legal protection – this programme aims to begin that path.
 But just knowing things does not equate to being able to do them.
 So, we focus on two practical skills.
 Firstly, making decisions about and using contraception or abstinence.
 Secondly, we focus on obtaining and evaluating information – e.g. making a clinic visit or balancing online information.

 To provide practical knowledge one session focuses on visiting a Family Planning Clinc.
 A health clinic worker visits the students and explains the checking-in process before role-playing with a student volunteer.
 I have considered making the role-pay compulsory, or making all students do an ‘order activity’ where they must order the steps involved in booking an appointment so I can check they have gained the required knowledge.
 But what is actually required is not just that students have knowledge of the steps of a clinic appointment, but that they develop the confidence to visit it whenever needed.
 So how can I test if they have developed this skill?